Kuçovë

 Kuçovë (Kuçova) is a municipality in south-central Albania.
 It was formed at the 2015 local government reform by the merger of the former municipalities Kozare, Kuçovë, Lumas and Perondi, which all became municipal units.
 The seat of the municipality is the town of Kuçovë.
-The total population is 31,262 (2011 census), in a total area of 160.33 km2.
-The population of the former municipality at the 2011 census was 12,654.
+The total population is 31,077 as of the 2023 census, in a total area of 160.33 km2.
+The population of the municipal unit as of the 2023 census is 12,629.

 History

 Ancient

 Archaeologists found in the village of Katundas near Kuçovë six phases of inhabitation dating to the Neolithic, Chalcolithic, Bronze Age, Iron Age, urban Illyrian and the Late Antiquity era.

 Modern

 Kuçova has been an industrial city since the Italian influence in the early 1920s.
-In 1928 in “Dikatër” was drilled the first oil hole in Albania.
-From this moment onwards the city has been on oil drilling maps.
+The first oil hole in Albania was drilled in 1928 in “Dikatër”, establishing the Kuçova oil field.
+From this moment onwards the city has been on oil maps, housing workers and their families.
 Since 1928, the Italian company AIPA had an agreement with the Zog I government that if the oil extraction would surpass 50,000 tonnes per year, this company would build a refinery in Albania.
 In 1939 Albania was occupied by Italians and therefore, though the oil extracted was more than 170,000 ton, the refinery was never built and the oil was transported to Italy.